steven-freed/freedactive/README.md

 Create an index.html file and an App.js file
 1. import the Freedactive framework
-2. import your entry component (e.g. App.js) and all other components you've created
+2. import your entry component (e.g. App.js) and global styles
 3. create div with id "app-container"
-4. initialize Freedactive in your entry component
+4. initialize Freedactive in your entry component and paths to all other js scripts and css styles
 5. run server; copy our 'dev-server.js' node server code or use freedactive-cli to serve your web app

 index.html